Leukemia is a cancer of the blood-forming cells produced in the bone marrow.

 Cells make up all the tissues and organs in the human body.
-With cells are genetic material (DNA) which tell the cells what to do.
-DNA sends messages to cells telling them when to divide and when to die.
+Within cells are genetic material (DNA), which tell the cells what to do.
+DNA sends messages to cells, telling them when to divide and when to die.
 Cancer occurs when DNA gives incorrect instructions to a cell.
 In a cancerous cell, the DNA is damaged.
 These cells grow uncontrollably, divide when they shouldn’t and live longer than they should.

 What is Bone Marrow?

-Bone marrow is located in the center of bones and creates blood cells.
-There are three types of blood cells made in the bone marrow: 1) red blood cells which carry oxygen to the body; 2) white blood cells which fight infection; 3) platelets which help stop bleeding.
+Bone marrow is located in the centre of the bones and creates blood cells.
+There are three types of blood cells produced in the bone marrow: 1) red blood cells, which carry oxygen to the body; 2) white blood cells, which fight infection; 3) platelets, which help stop bleeding.

 ACUTE LYMPHOBLASTIC LEUKEMIA (ALL) involves the blood-forming cells that normally make a type of white blood cell named lymphocytes.
 When a single young blood-forming cell mutates, it transforms into a leukemia cell, which multiplies uncontrollably and crowds out healthy cells in the bone marrow.
-There are different types of ALL and knowing the type of ALL can be important in guiding a treatment plan.
+There are different types of ALL and knowing the type of ALL is an important in determining the treatment plan.
 The most common type of ALL is called precursor-B and it affects a-cell lymphocytes as they are developing.
 Another type of ALL affects the development of T-cell lymphocytes.

 CHRONIC MYELOID LEUKEMIA (CML) is a cancer that grows slowly.
 CML beings when a blood-forming cell develops a change in its genetic code.
-This abnormality, called the Philadelphia chromosome, tells the cell to multiply out of control, generating large numbers of abnormal white blood cells.
+This abnormality, called the Philadelphia chromosome, tells the cell to multiply uncontrollably, generating large numbers of abnormal white blood cells.

 JUVENILE MYELOMONCYTIC LEUKEMIA (JMML) is rare and usually occurs in very young children.
 A type of white blood cell, called an immature monocyte, is overproduced by the bone marrow.
 These cells crowd out healthy cells, often causing fatigue, bleeding and other symptoms.